 The app combines neuroscience and music – you get tens of thousands of hours of instrumental music, in 50 channels that are updated with new tracks every month.

-The bonus channel of the app is the one specifically designed for people with ADD and ADHD – so, with Focus@Will, focus is possible for anyone.
+The bonus channel of the app is the one specifically designed for people with ADD and ADHD – so, with this Focus@Will, focus isn’t off limits for anyone.

 Join.me – online meetings scheduler